Nika Futterman

-Nika Futterman (born October 25, 1969) is an American voice actress and singer.
-She is known for her voices in various animated series, including Mike in Mike, Lu & Og, Asajj Ventress in Star Wars: The Clone Wars, Stretch and Squeeze in Handy Manny, Cuckoo-Loca in Minnie's Bow-Toons, Miguel in Maya & Miguel, and Adam Lyon in My Gym Partner's a Monkey.
+Nika Futterman (born October 25, 1969) is an American actress and singer.
+She is known for her many roles in various animated series, including Mike in Mike, Lu & Og, Asajj Ventress in Star Wars: The Clone Wars, Stretch and Squeeze in Handy Manny, Cuckoo-Loca in Minnie's Bow-Toons, Miguel in Maya & Miguel, and Adam Lyon in My Gym Partner's a Monkey.
 She has voiced many characters for Nickelodeon, including Omnia in the Nickelodeon version of Winx Club, Chum Chum in Fanboy and Chum Chum, Olga Pataki in Hey Arnold!, Belle Pepper in Sanjay and Craig, and Luna Loud in The Loud House.

 Personal life

-Futterman was born in New York City.
-Her father was a music producer.
+Futterman was born on October 25, 1969, in New York City.
+Her father was a record producer.
 She initially had wanted to become a sketch comedian prior to becoming a voice actor.

 Career

 Among her first professional acting roles were single episode appearances on Chicago Hope and Murphy Brown.